cure53/DOMPurify/README.md

 DOMPurify currently supports HTML5, SVG and MathML.
 DOMPurify per default allows CSS, HTML custom data attributes.
 DOMPurify also supports the Shadow DOM - and sanitizes DOM templates recursively.
 DOMPurify also allows you to sanitize HTML for being used with the jQuery `$()` and `elm.html()` methods but requires the `SAFE_FOR_JQUERY` flag for that - see below.

+## What about older browsers like MSIE8?

+DOMPurify offers a fall-back behavior for older MSIE browsers.
+It uses the MSIE-only `toStaticHTML` feature to sanitize.
+Note however that in this fall-back mode, pretty much none of the configuration flags shown below have any effect.
+You need to handle that yourself.

+If not even `toStaticHTML` is supported, DOMPurify does nothing at all.
+It simply returns exactly the string that you fed it.

 ## Can I configure it?